-On February 5, 2020, the Company completed a non-brokered private placement by issuing 15,097,430 units at a price of \$0.14 per unit for gross proceeds of \$2,114.
+On February 5, 2020, the Company completed a non-brokered private placement by issuing 838,746 units at a price of \$2.52 per unit for gross proceeds of \$2,114.
 Each unit consists of one Common Share and one Common Share purchase warrant.
-Each warrant entitles the holder thereof to purchase one additional Common Share at a price of \$0.21 for a period of two years.
-The warrants are subject to an acceleration clause such that, if the closing price of the Common Shares is equal to or greater than \$0.37 per share for a period of 10 consecutive trading days, the Company shall have the option, but not the obligation, to effect an accelerate expiration date that shall be 20 calendar days from the issuance of a notice of acceleration.
+Each warrant entitles the holder thereof to purchase one additional Common Share at a price of \$3.78 for a period of two years.
+The warrants are subject to an acceleration clause such that, if the closing price of the Common Shares is equal to or greater than \$6.66 per share for a period of 10 consecutive trading days, the Company shall have the option, but not the obligation, to affect an accelerate expiration date that shall be 20 calendar days from the issuance of a notice of acceleration.

-On August 28, 2020, the Company announced the closing of a non-brokered private placement of 8,225,000 units at a price of \$0.14 per unit and 8,528,643 flow-through units at a price of \$0.16 per flow-through unit for aggregate gross proceeds of \$2,510.
+On August 28, 2020, the Company announced the closing of a non-brokered private placement of 456,944 units at a price of \$2.52 per unit and 473,816 flow-through units at a price of \$2.88 per flow-through unit for aggregate gross proceeds of \$2,510.
 Each unit consists of one Common Share and one warrant.
 Each flow-through unit consists of one Common Share qualifying as a 'flow-through share' and one half of one warrant.
-The warrants issued in connection with the units and flow-through units entitle the holder to purchase a Common Share at a price of \$0.21 per Common Share for a period of 24 months from the date of issuance.
+The warrants issued in connection with the units and flow-through units entitle the holder to purchase a Common Share at a price of \$2.88 per Common Share for a period of 24 months from the date of issuance.

-On January 22, 2021, the Company completed a bought deal prospectus offering, pursuant to a prospectus supplement to the Base Prospectus, of 31,533,000 units at a price of \$0.31 per unit for gross proceeds of \$9,775.
+On January 22, 2021, the Company completed a bought deal prospectus offering, pursuant to a prospectus supplement to the 2020 Base Prospectus, of 1,751,833 units at a price of \$5.58 per unit for gross proceeds of \$9,775.
 Each unit consists of one Common Share and one-half of one Common Share purchase warrant.

-Each whole warrant is exercisable into one Common Share at an exercise price of \$0.50 per Common Share for a period of 24 months from the closing of the offering.
-The underwriters received a cash commission equal to 6% of the gross proceeds of the offering and 1,891,980 compensation warrants, each compensation warrant being exercisable to acquire one Common Share at \$0.31 per Common Share, for a period of 24 months from the closing of the offering.
+Each whole warrant is exercisable into one Common Share at an exercise price of \$9.00 per Common Share for a period of 24 months from the closing of the offering.
+The underwriters received a cash commission equal to 6% of the gross proceeds of the offering and 105,110 compensation warrants, each compensation warrant being exercisable to acquire one Common Share at \$5.58 per Common Share, for a period of 24 months from the closing of the offering.

-On August 23, 2021, the Company entered into subscription agreements with certain institutional investors in the United States for US\$37,500 principal amount of 6.95% senior secured convertible notes due December 1, 2026 ("Notes"), led by Cantor Fitzgerald Co. as placement agent (the "Note Offering"), and announced a brokered overnight-marketed public offering of Common Shares of approximately \$9,500 to be priced in the context of the market (the "Equity Offering") for aggregate proceeds to the Company of approximately US\$45,000.
-On September 2, 2021 an aggregate of 38,150,000 common shares were issued at a price of \$0.25 per share pursuant to the Equity Offering.
-The investors in the Note Offering also had an option to increase the principal amount of notes subscribed for by up to an additional aggregate amount of US\$7,500.
-This option was exercised in full by the noteholders and the additional Notes were subsequently issued on October 22, 2021.
-The initial conversion rate of the Notes is 4,058.24 Common Shares per US\$1 (equivalent to an initial conversion price of approximately US\$0.25 per Common Share), subject to certain adjustments set forth in the indenture governing the Notes.
+On August 23, 2021, the Company entered into subscription agreements with certain institutional investors in the United States for US\$37,500 principal amount of 6.95% senior secured convertible notes due December 1, 2026 ("2026 Notes"), led by Cantor Fitzgerald Co. as placement agent (the "2021 Note Offering"), and announced a brokered overnight-marketed public offering of Common Shares of approximately \$9,500 to be priced in the context of the market for aggregate proceeds to the Company of approximately US\$45,000.
+On September 2, 2021 an aggregate of 2,119,444 common shares were issued at a price of \$4.50 per share.
+The investors in the 2021 Note Offering also had an option to increase the principal amount of notes subscribed for by up to an additional aggregate amount of US\$7,500.
+This option was exercised in full by the noteholders and the additional 2026 Notes were subsequently issued on October 22, 2021.
+The initial conversion rate of the 2026 Notes is 225.46 Common Shares per US\$1 (equivalent to an initial conversion price of approximately US\$4.50 per Common Share), subject to certain adjustments set forth in the indenture governing the 2026 Notes.